Troy Duffy: Music

-Duffy's band the Brood, who had performed two songs on the The Boondock Saints soundtrack, were signed by Atlantic Records in 1999 and renamed the Boondock Saints.
+Duffy's band the Brood, who had performed two songs on The Boondock Saints soundtrack, were signed by Atlantic Records in 1999 and renamed the Boondock Saints.
 In 2000, they released their only album, the Jeff Baxter-produced Release the Hounds, which sold 690 copies in total.
 Jason Anderson of AllMusic gave the album a mixed review (3 stars out of 5), stating the best material was reminiscent of Alice in Chains or Bon Jovi but the album as a whole was bogged down by "thin production and weak lyrics."